 Johann Strauss died of pneumonia at the age of 73 on June 3rd, 1899, in his townhouse in Vienna’s 4th district (Wieden).

-The house fell victim to the bombs of World War II, but a plaque on the replacement building at what is now Johann Strauss Gasse 4 marks the spot.
+That house later fell victim to the bombs of World War II, but a plaque on the replacement building at what is now Johann Strauss Gasse 4 marks the spot.
 It says (my rough translation):

 The King of the Waltz, Johann Strauss (the son) lived and worked in a house at this location from 1878 and died here on June 3rd, 1899